rajsaurav/US-Accidents-Dataset-Statistical-Analysis/README.md

 ## Conclusion

--No data from New York.
+- No data from New York.
--Less than 5% of the cities have more than 1000 yearly accidents -Most Accidents happen between 5am - 10am(In a hurry to get to work) -Most accidents happen between 3pm - 6pm (People going back to work) -On Sundays most accident happen in the afternoon 11am to 6 pm unlike weekdays -Most accidents happen in the month of January, then it decreses gradually and stays almost the same and then picks up towards the end of the year.
+- Less than 5% of the cities have more than 1000 yearly accidents
+- Most Accidents happen between 5am - 10am(In a hurry to get to work)
+- Most accidents happen between 3pm - 6pm (People going back to work)
+- On Sundays most accident happen in the afternoon 11am to 6 pm unlike weekdays
+- Most accidents happen in the month of January, then it decreses gradually and stays almost the same and then picks up towards the end of the year.
--The rate of distribution of accident remains the same in a year throughout different years
+- The rate of distribution of accident remains the same in a year throughout different years